Caitlin-cooling/CV/README.md

 #### Learning abilities

-I am quick, logical and systematic learner, and my technical skillset is growing exponentially.
+I am a quick, logical and systematic learner, and my technical skillset is growing exponentially.
 In only 10 weeks at Makers Academy, I was able to gain JavaScript and Ruby programming abilities, as well as accepting the additional challenge of IOS app development in Swift for my final project.

 #### Communication